Last Updated on March 4, 2021 by Dani

 Zipolite is also known for its new-age community, and there are countless places to practice yoga, to pray, and to take part in a temescal experience.
 Shambala itself has a mediation area that is worth a visit, overlooking the cliffs and the ocean.
 Climb the stairs on the side of Shambala’s restaurant and follow the signs, set at a five-minute walk up a hill in the forest.

-Travel Tip: Before you head to Mazunte or Zipolite, make sure to get all the cash you’ll need in Pochutla, as there are no banks or ATMs in Zipolite, Mazunte, San Augustinillo or La Ventanilla.
-The nearest ATM is in Puerto Angel and the nearest bank is in Pochutla.
+Travel Tip: Before you head to Mazunte or Zipolite, make sure to get all the cash you’ll need in Pochutla, as the only two ATMs in town, both operated by MULTIVA, often run out of cash.
+The nearest ATM is in Puerto Angel, about 3 miles east of Zipolite.

 How to get to Zipolite and Mazunte

 This area of Pacific coast is reached by camioneta from Pochutla, a town which is of no real interest to travelers and serves mainly as a transport hub for buses from all around the country.
 Coming from Oaxaca, we could have taken an OCC bus but instead chose to take a long-distance ‘colectivo’, a mini-bus or shuttle that takes three hours less than the buses and costs half the price.
 Here’s the catch – The shuttle’s shorter route winds through the mountainous terrain of the Oaxacan countryside for six straight hours.
 This fact, coupled with the…let’s call it ‘adventurous spirit’ of most Mexican drivers, means that these six, vomit inducing hours are beautiful but very tiring.
 The lumbering first class OCC buses take a much longer (nine hours), but straighter route to Pochutla for twice the price.